 It’s almost impossible to find steady work at the start of your career.
 Most audio engineers are grinders, we start small– going from one gig to the next (more significant) gig until we eventually have enough work to support ourselves solely on audio and music.
 The truth is that it takes a long time to get there, and there’s always the risk that it may never happen.

 Long gone are full time studio jobs with benefits at a major studio.
-You’re not going to just fall into major recording session with a major artist.
+You’re not going to fall into a major recording session with a major artist.
 Geoff Emerick’s story of starting work at Abbey Road at 15 and by 19 was recording the biggest band in the world’s no longer a reality.
 (I highly recommend reading his autobiography Here, There and Everywhere: My Life Recording the Music of the Beatles)

-Here are a few pieces of advice that may just help you get by as a working audio professional
+Here are a few pieces of advice that may help you get by as a working audio professional

-Get a second job that’s flexible
+Get a flexible second job

-Give music, instrument or production lessons
+Give music, instrument, or production lessons

 Write, talk or make videos about audio